samuel-h-r-nunes/fictive/README.md

 Regardless of whether you're mocking your service calls, using these wrapper functions is a very useful pattern.
 It allows you to develop your frontend using external services without worrying how they're actually implemented.
 And if your API changes in the future, you only need to adjust the wrapper functions without touching the code that makes use of them!

-To keep things organised, the following folder structure is suggested:
+To keep things organised, the following directory structure is suggested:

 ```bash
   .